Skip to content

 I. General Principles

-• Disclose that the content was generated by AI while providing details when appropriate (for example, the prompts used to generate content)
+• Disclose that content was generated by AI while providing details when appropriate (for example, the prompts used to generate content).

+IP and Data Security.
 Course materials are covered by copyright and as such should not be used to train a large language model (LLM) without the express consent of the copyright owner (for course materials, this is usually the faculty member).
+Faculty and staff are thus advised to use caution when uploading their intellectual property to Gen AI LLMs outside of the CUNY Copilot environment.
+Similarly, institutional data may not be used with Gen AI platforms outside of the CUNY CoPilot environment.

 II.
 Teaching and Learning

 The easy accessibility of generative AI (GenAI) tools means that students, faculty, and staff are already using AI tools in their work.
 (Examples of GenAI Tools include MS Copilot, ChatGPT, Google Gemini.)
-Further, students will be graduating into a workforce that uses AI of all kinds and perhaps even creates AI.
-Thus, as an educational institution, there is an obligation to provide students with opportunities to learn to use AI effectively and ethically.
+Further, students will be graduating into a workforce that uses AI of all kinds and perhaps even create AI tools themselves.
+Thus, as an educational institution, there is an obligation to provide students with opportunities to learn to use AI effectively, responsibly, and ethically.

 i.
 Disclosure that the content was generated by AI